 The qualifications for the California Real Estate Broker license are outlined below.
 For more specifics on whether you qualify to take this exam, visit the California Department of Real Estate web site, www.dre.ca.gov.

 - Have two years full time experience as a real estate salesperson, or hold a Bachelor’s degree with a major in real estate.

-- Complete the educational requirements outlined by the California Bureau of Real Estate.
+- Complete the educational requirements outlined by the California Department of Real Estate.

-- Pass the California Bureau of Real Estate Broker’s licensing exam.
+- Pass the California Department of Real Estate Broker’s licensing exam.